MichelML/bbpr/README.md

   }
 }
 ```
-Once you configured _bbpr_ to your taste, you are ready to go.
-You can run `bbpr` from any local repository for which you want to make a pull request, and a session will start.

-That's it, may you and your teammates enjoy the _bbpr_ way of doing BitBucket pull requests!

 <h1 id="contribute">How to contribute</h1>

 Please do not hesitate to make any change at any time to _bbpr_ by submitting a pull request, an issue, or any suggestion for improvements you might have.